 Oscar Wilde once said, “I have the simplest tastes.
 I am always satisfied with the best.”
-Well, he’d certainly feel at home at the reimagining of his once London hang-out, today the super-chic Chelsea bolthole, the Belmond Cadogan Hotel.
+Well, he’d certainly feel at home at the reimagining of his once London hang-out, today the super-chic Chelsea bolthole, the Cadogan, a Belmond Hotel.

 But what Oscar (Wilde, not the peacock) would have loved most is Belmond’s experiential spirit and personality infused throughout the hotel – that ‘joie de vivre’ that’s infamous in Belmond properties across the world.
 One can see from the renovation itself that the property will inspire much conversation and storytelling, a perfect spiritual home for well-travelled OutThere raconteurs from all over the world.

 And the suites themselves?
 Let’s just say that they’re perfect to carry on the romantic goings-on of room 118 back in Oscar Wilde’s day.